-The majority of the Organization's revenue is received through contributions.
 Contributions without conditions are recognized upon notification of the award and are reported as support with donor restrictions if they are received with donor stipulations that limit the use of donated assets.
 Contributions with donor-imposed restrictions are reclassified to net assets without donor restrictions when purpose restrictions are met and when time restrictions expire.
 These reclassifications are reported on the accompanying statement of activities as net assets released from restrictions.

 Conditional promises to give, that is, those with a measurable performance or other barrier and a right of return, are recognized in revenue once the conditions on which they depend have been met.
-The Organization has adopted the simultaneous release option for conditional contributions or portions of conditional contributions for which the contribution is received and the condition is met in the same period.
+The Organization has adopted the simultaneous release option for conditional contributions or portions of conditional contributions for which the contribution is received, and the condition is met in the same period.
 Accordingly, these are recognized as revenue without donor restrictions.
 Amounts received in advance of the conditions being met are recorded in refundable advances.
-The Organization did not have any receivables or refundable advances related to conditional contributions at December 31, 2022.
-The Organization had \$374,998 unrecognized conditional awards at December 31, 2022.
+The Organization did not have any refundable advances related to conditional contributions at December 31, 2023.
+The Organization had \$923,904 of unrecognized conditional awards at December 31, 2023.